 Without both liability and damages, there can be no recovery in your motorcycle accident.
 This can seem a bit confusing, so let’s look at some fictitious examples.

-You’re out on your motorcycle, and you slow down in anticipation of making a left-hand turn.
-The car behind you runs into your motorcycle because they didn’t see your brake lights because he was distracted with changing the music station.
+You're out on your motorcycle, and you slow down in anticipation of making a left-hand turn.
+The car behind you runs into your motorcycle because they didn't see your brake lights because he was distracted by changing the music station.
 You are thrown off your bike and suffer a broken arm, a broken ankle, and lower back injuries.
-In this example, you can establish the other driver’s liability because he was distracted and not paying attention to the road.
-You can prove damages because your injuries would not have happened if it hadn’t been for the other driver’s negligence.
+In this example, you can establish the other driver's liability because he was distracted and not paying attention to the road.
+You can prove damages because your injuries would not have happened if it hadn't been for the other driver's negligence.

 Now, still using the above example, let’s say that you go to make your left-hand turn, and the driver looks up just in time to slam on his brakes.
 He still bumps your fender, but there are no injuries and no damage to your bike.
 You’d still be able to establish liability, but in this case, there are no damages to be proven, because you have suffered no injuries and no property damage to your motorcycle.

 When a lawsuit is filed, there are two possible ways you can receive compensation for the damages you suffer.
 These are settlement and judgment.